ARM has created contemporary environments for learning, performing and working at this Melbourne independent school.

-We are delivering several new outdoor learning spaces for the senior school.
+We also several new outdoor learning spaces for the senior school.

 The main one is a courtyard/gathering area called the Agora.
 It’s approximately 30m across, located at the junction of the Leonardian and the new Year 12 building.
 It has a small outdoor stage and a big screen for myriad uses, including telecasting events happening in the Leonardian.

 There’s also a new promenade between the Leonardian and the heritage Harefield House, and a mews with an external lecture space just north of the new Year 12 building.

-These new facilities will add to an attractive, cohesive campus that respects the history of St Leonard’s and looks to the future.
+These new facilities add to an attractive, cohesive campus that respects the history of St Leonard’s and looks to the future.

 Construction was completed in 2020.